-Now, it's true that my book did not require a copyright to have protection from unauthorized use and distribution.
-In fact, my manuscript/book was protected as soon as my words became a digital or paper file.
+Now, it's true that my book does not require a copyright to have protection from unauthorized use and distribution.
+In fact, my manuscript/book is protected as soon as my words become a digital or paper file.

 However, registering a copyright for my book gave me the greatest protection over my original work possible.
 And my hard work deserves the best! 😉